wanchain/wanchain-cross-sdk/README.md

   // each asset pair contains fromChain and toChain, if the asset is converted from fromChain to toChain, the direction is "mint", otherwise, the direction is "burn" let assetPair = assetPairs[0];

-  // create a wallet according fromChain of assetPair, the wallet type can be "MetaMask", "WanMask", "WalletConnect", "WanWallet", "OtherWeb3" or "polkadot{.js}"
+  // create a wallet according fromChain of assetPair, the wallet type can be "MetaMask", "WanMask", "WalletConnect", "WanWallet" or "polkadot{.js}" for browser, and "TruffleHD" for Node.js.
   // no need to create this wallet when converting assets from Bitcoin, Litecoin or XRP Ledger let wallet = new Wallet("MetaMask", metaMaskWallet);